Senior Project Guidelines

 This document contains guidelines and rules for students who are majoring in Computer Science and working on a "Senior Honors Capstone".
-It is a supplement to the Senior Honors Project Handbook published by the JMU Honors Program.
+It is a supplement to the Senior Honors Project information published by the JMU Honors Program.

 Categories of Computer Science "Honors Capstone Events"

 All students who major in Computer Science and graduate With Distinction are required to use the "honors capstone event" to make a contribution to either the field/discipline of computer science or to make a contribution to society at large using computational thinking.
 These "honors capstone events" usually fall into one of the following categories:

 Theses: To complete a thesis, a student must make a contribution to the body of knowledge in the field of computer science.
 Hence, completion of a thesis involves academic research and discovery.

 Theses are either theoretical or empirical.
 Theoretical theses generally involve formal mathematics, logic or some other formal method of analysis or description (e.g., an analysis of the worst case asymptotic bounds of a new sorting algorithm, an analysis of the strength of a new encryption algorithm, the development of a new programming language, the devlopment of a new design notation, an analysis of the underpinnings of a sofwtare engineering methodology).
 Empirical theses generally employ the scientific method (e.g., an analysis of the performance characteristics of a new type of contention detection/resolution process for local area networks, an analysis of the effectiveness of a new software engineering process, an analysis of the usability of a particular product).

 Projects: To complete a project, a student must create a computational system that contributes to society.
 Hence, completion of a project involves the design and implementation of a suitably complex system of software and/or hardware system that benefits society.